Otterdays/Zombobs/WIP-dev-list.md

 > - Once a version is complete, move it to `CHANGELOG.md` and clear it from here (or archive it).
 ---

-## 🚀 CURRENT FOCUS: v0.7.1.1 (Small Polish Update)
+## 🚀 CURRENT FOCUS: v0.8.1 (Small Polish Update)

-**Goal:** Quick hotfix and polish pass following the v0.7.1 release.
+**Goal:** Fix and polish pass following the v0.8.0 release.
 Addressing immediate feedback.

 - [ ] **Audio Balance Tweak**:
     - Shotgun sound is slightly too loud compared to BGM.
 Lower by 10%.